jamolnng/render/BUILDING.md

 Additionally, make sure you have a copy of freetype accessible to your compiler.

-To run, calling the executable raw also doesn't work.
-You need to call it with ``SDL_RENDER_DRIVER=software ./render``

 ## Install

 This project doesn't require any special command-line flags to install to keep